-This year's speakers will discuss the value of bird-friendly neighborhoods and yards, native plants and the bird-insect connection, strategies for birding a patch and new ways of looking at familiar subjects, and birding in urban landscapes.
+This year's speakers will discuss successful Osprey recovery programs, new research on the most misunderstood group of raptors (vultures), the surprising lives of urban Red-shouldered Hawks, and efforts to track the international migration of Broad-winged Hawks.
 Each of the four sessions will consist of a live, online presentation followed by a Q&A.

 Schedule & Speakers